 With 300 days of sunshine a year and fresh, dry, fluffy powder in the winter, the high desert country of Central Oregon is an idyllic playground for sports lovers.
 Central Oregon is an ideal location for vacation offering world famous golf at more than 25 unique courses, fly-fishing at over 150 rivers and lakes, and outdoor adventures including hiking, rock climbing at Smith Rock and an abundance of snow sports at Mt.
 Bachelor, the sixth largest ski area in the nation.
 Add to that a thriving urban community with an impressive selection of restaurants, breweries, cafes, events and art galleries and some would say you have paradise.
 This is Central Oregon.

-SUNRIVER ATTRACTIONSSunriver has plenty of activites and attractions to keep the family busy for the entire vacation.
+Sunriver has plenty of activities and attractions to keep the family busy for the entire vacation.
 Stay in one of our Sunriver vacation rentals, cabins, or hotel suites, and enjoy access to: